 About the procedure

 You are having a minor surgery procedure.
-If this involves stitches you will need to have these removed.
+If this involves stitches you will need to have these removed - your clinician will advise at the time of surgery.

 After the procedure you will be given advice about how to look after your wound.